Prevalent Hummingbirds in Summer Sedona

 Black–chinned

 The Black-chinned Hummingbird bobs its tail as it hovers at feeders or flowers.
 Males are smaller than females and have a purple strip below their black chin.
-They are the most widespread hummer in the western U.S.
+They are the most widespread hummer in the western U.S., and they are the most closely related hummingbird to the Ruby-throated Hummingbird of the eastern U.S.

 Rufous

 The feisty Rufous Hummingbird breeds as far north as Alaska, then migrates 4000 miles to southern Mexico, traveling farther than any other hummingbird.
-With their rufous body and bright copper-colored gorget, they are a delight to see during their short stay as they fuel up during their southern migration.
+While primarily a western bird, Rufous have been seen in small numbers in every state and province in North America.
+Despite their wide distribution, Rufous are the most endangered of all the U.S. hummingbirds.
+Their population has declined by more than two-thirds since 1970, and the rate of decline has increased in more recent years.
+With their rufous body and bright copper-colored gorget, they are a delight to see during their short stay in Sedona as they fuel up during their southern migration.

 Uncommon Hummingbirds in Summer Sedona